• Recipe Index

 • Wash the beans, snip the ends off and then cut them into 1cm pieces

-• Peel the onions and chop them coarsely
+• Peel the onions and potatoes and chop them coarsely

-• Place the beans and onions into a pot of cold water with the salt
+• Place the potatoes, beans and onions into a pot of cold water with the salt

-• Add to the beans and onions and continue to boil for 10 to 15 minutes until the vegetables are soft enough to mash.
+• Bring to the boil, then cover the pan with a lid and boil for 15 to 20 minutes until the vegetables are soft enough to mash.

 • Add butter and plenty of ground black pepper.